Separation and Divorce Archives

 Of course, your life is more than just your bank accounts, vehicles, or real estate.
 Divorce settlement will also involve emotional decisions around child custody, child support, parenting plans, and spousal support (or alimony).
 Discussions around children, in particular, can be very difficult.
 It is important that you consider your child’s needs first in any decisions around parenting…or property division.

-Settling your Emotions
+Settling Your Emotions

 Going through a divorce can take its toll on you, your family and your friendships.
 While in time you will adjust to your new normal, you should be prepared for the emotional toll.
 For some tips on how you can manage the emotions of divorce, read our blog, 10 Tips to Help Recover After Divorce and Tips on Talking to your Children about Divorce.